 - There is no guarantee you will receive a new treatment or that the treatment you receive will be better than something you may already be receiving.

 - Some trials do not permit the use of treatments other than those administered as part of the study.
-You may have to stop taking treatments you are currently receiving.
+You may have to stop the treatment you are currently receiving.

 - Some trials involve hospitalization or numerous hospital visits for laboratory tests.